 Full of character with sloping ceilings, beams, and wooden floor, there’s an unusual claw foot reclining bath, washbasin, WC, storage cupboards and window overlooking the garden giving natural light.

 Accessed off a small landing with bookcase, double doors open to this pretty room with sloping ceiling, beams and brick wall.
 Windows overlook Castle Street and the drive with garden and sea beyond.
 There’s a single bed - with a ‘spare’ bed underneath where you can make the bed a double or two singles and small alcove with hanging space.

 A beautiful double aspect room with feature brick chimney breast, sloping ceilings, and original beams.
 The room’s carpeted and furnished with a king-size sleigh bed and a chest of drawers.

 The stairs from the dining room ascend to the small landing which leads to this lovely room with no door between.

 At the other side of the house, wooden stairs rise directly from the living room into this large double aspect room with original beams and a view of the castle to the south.
 The room’s carpeted and furnished with a king size bed, bedside tables and a chest of drawers.

-This unique end of terrace holiday cottage has a large garden at the side with views of the estuary in the distance, plus a charming south facing patio surrounded by plants and shrubs.
-With, BBQ, table and chairs you’re sure to enjoy the company of your friends and family in these beautiful surrounding with view of the historic Orford castle.
+This unique end of terrace holiday cottage has a charming south facing patio surrounded by plants and shrubs and, with BBQ, table and chairs, you’re sure to enjoy the company of your friends and family in these beautiful surroundings neighbouring the historic Orford castle.

 Whats Included?
 All prices include 100% cotton bed linen, towels, heating and electricity, plus a welcome bottle of wine and biscuits to help you get your break off to a relaxing start.